georgizk/ims-release/docs/apispec.md

 -----|------|------------
-createdAt | string | The date when the project was created name | string | The descriptive name of the project projectName | string | The unique project name shorthand, used in file names status | string | The current status of the project description | string | The description of the project
+createdAt | string | The date when the project was created name | string | The descriptive name of the project shorthand | string | The unique project name shorthand, used in file names status | string | The current status of the project description | string | The description of the project